Stockbroker FAQs

 - You trusted and relied upon the counsel and advice of your broker or brokerage firm.

-It is crucial to have a carefully prepared case when it comes to cases like this, as many brokerage firms have experience in FINRA arbitration and use very experienced counsel.
+It is crucial to have a carefully prepared case and an expert team of securities lawyers for cases like this, as many brokerage firms have experience in FINRA arbitration and use very experienced counsel.

-If you would like to learn more about FINRA, errors and omissions cases or have other questions related to stockbroker fraud, contact SSEK online or call us today.
-We have represented many victims of securities fraud losses for over twenty years and have helped clients recover millions of dollars in losses.
+If you would like to learn more about FINRA, errors, and omissions cases or have other questions, contact SSEK online or call us today.
+Our team of expert securities lawyers has over decades of experience with investment scams and securities law.
+As trained securities attorneys, we have represented countless victims of a breach of fiduciary duties, and losses.
+Helping clients recover millions of dollars in losses.